Union Parish, Louisiana Landowner Plat Map Book

 They typically contain a variety of other information and custom maps to enhance the value of this unique reference material.
 They are always custom built to client specifications and can include Specialty Maps like School Districts, Fire Districts, Voting Precincts and anything else that is pertinent to the parish.

 Construction Safety Products can handle all your mapping needs.
 We carry atlases for backroads, state roads and street finders.
 We have quad maps and nautical charts, raised relief state and USGS regional maps as well.
-For any mapping item not found on our website, please contact us at 318-213-6488 or email our sales department.
+For any mapping item not found on our website, please contact us at 318-213-6488 or

 Louisiana Legislature created Union Parish on March 13, 1839 from Ouachita Parish.
 In the latter 17th century, the French hunters, trappers and traders appeared first and operated along the Ouachita River valley until the Natchez Indian massacre in 1729, which frightened away any developers for awhile.
 In the 1940's and 1950's, the French settlers meandered north and named many of the Louisiana bayous and praries.
 By the 1970's, the region served merely as hunting grounds for Indian and French trappers.
 The earliest known permanent Eurorpean settler of what is now Union Parish, John Honeycutt, Sr., arrived in the Ouachita Valley region with his family between 1790 and 1795.
 He obtained the first Spanish land grant that later fell into Union Parish.